ZELLMECHANIK-DRESDEN/ShapeLink/docs/sec_dev_tests.rst

    benchmarking tests passed, open the "Benchmark with pytest-benchmark" output.
 2. Under the "===== passed =====" log, copy the contents of the `output.json`
+   file.
+Do not copy the ZMQ errors.
-   file and paste in a new `.json` file in your local repo in the `./.benchmarks/actions_benchmarks` folder.
-This file should be named as e.g., `ActionsBenchmark_190321_UBUNTUpy38.json`
+   Paste in a new `.json` file in your local repo in the `./.benchmarks/actions_benchmarks` folder.
+This file should be named similar to: `ActionsBenchmark_190321_UBUNTUpy38.json`, where the date should change (ddmmyy).
 3. Open the `./.github/workflows/checks.yml` file and replace the name of the --benchmark-compare="actions_benchmarks/ActionsBenchmark_190321_ubuntu_py38" to the name of your file.